superlinked/VectorHub/docs/articles/semantic_search_news.md

     return df[cols_to_keep]
 ```

-Let's search for one of the biggest acquisitions of the last decade!
-We are going to set recency's weight to 0 as it does not matter at this point.
+Now, say we wanted to read articles about Microsoft acquiring LinkedIn - one of the biggest acquisitions of the last decade.
+We input our query text as follows, weighting headline and description at 1.
+Recency weight doesn't matter yet so we'll set it to 0.

 ```python
 result = app.query(